Halt and Catch Fire (TV series): Third season (2016)

-Cameron's and Donna's relationship deteriorates; Cameron unilaterally fires the Swap Meet founders, and the women clash on how to implement credit card transactions and whether to undertake an initial public offering (IPO) after they receive a $20 million acquisition offer.
-Cameron, who wants to delay for 1–2 years to continue developing Mutiny, is outvoted by Donna, Diane, Bosworth, and Gordon on the IPO; feeling betrayed, she leaves the company, and decides to move to Japan with her newly-wed husband Tom.
+Cameron's and Donna's relationship deteriorates; Cameron unilaterally fires the Swap Meet founders, and the women clash on how to implement credit card transactions and whether to undertake an initial public offering (IPO) after receiving a $20 million acquisition offer.
+Cameron wants to delay the IPO to continue developing Mutiny but is outvoted by Donna, Diane, Bosworth, and Gordon; feeling betrayed, she leaves the company and decides to move to Japan with Tom after they reconcile and marry.
 The Mutiny IPO dramatically underperforms expectations.
 Gordon and Joe preserve the NSFNET deal with Gordon heading MacMillan Utility.
 After Ryan illegally releases Citadel's source code and becomes a fugitive from the FBI, Joe steps away from the project to keep it alive.
 Months later, Ryan shows up at Joe's apartment and is dismayed to learn his legal options.
 The next morning, Joe discovers that Ryan has killed himself; his suicide note warns how people will use the connectedness of computer networks to hurt each other.

 By 1990, Mutiny has folded.
 The Clarks are amicably divorced.
 Donna is a partner at Diane's VC firm, while Gordon is running the regional network.
 Joe is working in his apartment.
 Bosworth is retired and living with Diane.
 Cameron is a successful video game developer for Atari.
 While promoting her game Space Bike IV at COMDEX, she reconnects with Joe and sleeps with him.
 They, along with Donna, Gordon, and Tom, meet at the former Mutiny office to discuss Donna's memo about the fledgling World Wide Web.
 Joe proposes building a web browser, and everyone but Tom is receptive; he and Joe have a physical altercation, halting the meetings.
 Cameron tells Donna she cannot work with her; Donna grudgingly leaves as Gordon, Joe, and Cameron prepare to start their new venture.